subjectivitylab/coding-challenge/README.md

 ## You already know how to code in HTML/JS/CSS

-If you already know how to code using these languages, you could think of the challenges as "test" of your skills.
+If you already know how to code using these languages, you could think of the challenges as a "test" of your skills.
 If you solve all the three challenges quickly and easily, you're probably ready to go ahead and try out coding a real experiment with the lab.
-If you finished them all but it was hard, you probably are ready to code experiments too, but you'll need to pick up some new tricks/practice more to get to a comfortable and efficient level.
-If you solved at least one problem, but struggled with one or two challenges, you probably just need a bit more time to learn and practice more, keep going!
+If you finished them all but it was harder than you expected, you probably are ready to code experiments, but you'll need to pick up some new tricks/practice more to get to a comfortable and efficient level.

 ## General adivce

 Google.Is.Your.Friend.
 You can (and forever will) google your way through coding.
 There are (probably literally) millions of resources out there.
 Even experienced coders google things all the time (from the most basic syntax questions to the most difficult problems).
-Google how to do things, find tutorials for your level of skill.
+Google how to do things, find tutorials appropriate for your level of skill.
 And don't feel that you need to know everything about the language from a theoretical point of view before actually trying to code.
 Just go for it.
 You won't break anything :)

-Good luck and have fun programming!
+Have fun programming!